How long will my order take to reach me?

 If the width of your frame is too wide, you will find that they slide down your nose.

 If you are not experiencing any these issues and they do indeed feel naturally comfortable, then you are probably onto a good thing.

 Frame and lens care

 What’s the best way to look after my frames and lenses?

-We want you frames to last as long as possible -better for planet and better for your pocket.
-So few quick-fire small ‘wins’:
+We want you frames to last as long as possible – better for planet and better for your pocket.
+So a few quick-fire small ‘wins’:

 - We highly recommend using both the soft bag and case to always ensure the best possible protection when not using your frames.

 - The soft bag is made from microfiber so is the perfect material to give those lenses a good wipe.
 Do not use an item of clothing you may be wearing as an alternative as this material is harsher on the lenses and could trap particles that may scratch your lenses.